mcgarrah/mcgarrah.github.io/_drafts/2024-09-23-zfs-boot-mirrors-proxmox8-part-1.md

 errors: No known data errors
 ```

 **Note**: My mistake above was to `zpool detach rpool xxx` rather than replace it with `zpool replace rpool xxx with /dev/disk/by-id/newdisk` and everything would work in the mirror.
 I also made this mistake on another system and broke the boot mirror.
+You can see the issue below in the section on recovering a failed mirror.

-Fix the boot
+Fix the boot for Proxmox

 ```
 root@tanaka:~# proxmox-boot-tool status